 SONAD FOR CAMPUS LIFE

 The MBA project team used SONAD at different student social functions on campus.
 This included a formal dinner of a university club and a student basketball team competition.
-SONAD was used for distributing information to the spectators in real time as well as running a raffle for the dinner guests.
+SONAD was used for distributing information to spectators in real time as well as running a raffle for dinner guests.

-SONAD AT COLLEGE ADMISSIONS: ADMITTED STUDENTS DAY
+SONAD AT COLLEGE ADMISSIONS

 SONAD FOR Medical Offices and Medical Emergencies